 Producer Monte Robison is the founder and owner of Triple Pop, a full service digital record label and publisher of music worldwide.
-Monte is a member of The Recording Academy and A2IM.
+Monte is a member of A2IM and a Voting member of The Recording Academy.

 Since starting the label in 2008, he has produced over four-hundred master recordings, sold over a half-a-million digital downloads and streamed fifty (50M) million songs worldwide.
 Triple Pop has digital distribution via The Orchard and Apple Computer for Apple Music/iTunes.

 In 2008, Monte was the first producer to record alt-country pop superstar Kacey Musgraves, who later won the GRAMMY for Album of The Year in 2018.
 One of the tracks, “Apologize” went on to become Mrs. Musgraves #1 most streamed single on Spotify with thirty-seven (37M) million streams.
 The single charted in Billboard and was certified Gold by Impala in the EU.

 Monte has also produced albums and singles from musicians Erica Lane, Ernie Halter, Iva Dawn and YouTube viral star Donald Gould (aka The Homeless Piano Man).
 He also produced Kris Farrow’s Acoustic Guitar Karaoke, one of the most popular karaoke albums series on Apple’s iTunes in the download era.

 In 2009, Monte executive produced the feature movie “Sorry, Thanks” (dir.
 Dia Sokol) starring Andrew Bujalski.
 It was distributed by IFC/Sundance Television.